min2ha/ukwa-site/content/target/67466/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: David Davis' speech on the future security partnership

 David Davis gave a speech on our future security partnership with the EU at the RUSI library in London on June 6th 2018